 The practice of child dedication has been modeled throughout the Bible.
 The Israelites brought their 8-day-old children to the priest for blessing.
 Hannah (I Samuel 1:24-28) brought her long-awaited son Samuel to the priest Eli to dedicate him to the Lord.
 Mary and Joseph brought baby Jesus to the temple for his dedication.

 Is it the same as infant baptism or christening?

 Child dedication is different from infant baptism or christening.
 We believe that all infants are destined for heaven should they die before they are old enough to make the conscious decision to enter into a personal relationship with Jesus Christ.
 We also believe the Bible teaches that baptism should take place after a person has made a personal choice to follow Christ.

 How often are dedication services offered?

-Baby dedications are integrated into our weekend services a couple of times each year.
+Baby dedications are integrated into our weekend services a couple of times each year, usually Mother’s Day and Labor Day weekends.
 Check the events calendar or type “child” in the search box at the top of the page to see when the next opportunity is.

 I am a single parent.
 May I still dedicate my child?

 Who should we invite to the service?
 Do I need to select “God parents” for my child?